 GPD stands for gallons per day.
 A 600 GPD system fills a glass in about 6 seconds.
 Anything below 400 GPD feels noticeably slow.
 Both the Waterdrop G3P600 and Frizzlife PD600 deliver 600 GPD.

-The three best RO systems for UK kitchens
+The five best RO systems for UK kitchens

 Waterdrop G3P600 Reverse Osmosis